c4a-ri/dialbb/docs/document-en/source/03_tutorial.md

     temperature: 0.7
 ```

-The exchange of information with the main module is illustrated as follows.
+The exchange of information between the main module and the block is illustrated as follows.

 ![sample-arch](../../images/llm-dialogue-arch-en.jpg)